-Mr Braud receives a base salary of \$30,000 per annum as a director.
-The Company also implemented a consulting agreement for additional fees to perform special duties outside the scope of the ordinary duties of a director, this consulting agreement is for a further \$30,000 per annum.
-Mr Braud's remuneration did not change when he transitioned to being a non-executive director.
+Mr Braud receives a base salary of \$30,000 per annum as a non-executive director.
+The Company also implemented a consulting agreement for additional fees to perform special duties outside the scope of the ordinary duties of a director, this consulting agreement was for a further \$30,000 per annum.
+This agreement was terminated with Mr Braud's resignation on 23 November 2022.